How to Get Unstuck in Life

 Big goals are easier to tackle when you break them down.
 Small, manageable tasks make progress feel real and keep you motivated.
 James Clear, author of "Atomic Habits," suggests starting with tiny habits that require minimal effort but can lead to significant changes over time.

-One of the core principles of habit formation is to make the desired action obvious.
-Visual cues can significantly increase the likelihood of engaging in the desired behavior.
+One of the core principles of personal growth is making desired actions obvious.
+Visual cues increase the likelihood of engaging in growth behaviors that create forward motion.

 4. Simplify Your Environment